 Allegations of rape and sexual assault are almost the only area of English law where a prosecution can take place in the absence of any physical evidence.
 The testimony of an accuser may be all that is required to secure conviction.
 If you’ve been involved with someone who’s a good actor before the police, then brace yourself.
 This situation is responsible for many thousands of false allegations of a sexual nature.

-“In the morning, I was an blameless man, supporting my children, my wife and a mortgage.
-By the end of the day, I was in a police cell, under arrest, facing the possibility of imprisonment and financial ruin.
+“In the morning was a blameless man, supporting my children, my wife and a mortgage.
+By the evening, I was in a police cell, under arrest, facing the possibility of imprisonment and financial ruin.
 All of this, because of a lie.
-A lie made with complete impunity.
-It was only after about a year, and with the help of my wife, friends and family that I lived to see the police investigation conclude that there was no case to answer.
+A disgusting lie told by a woman who wanted revenge.
+My only crime was to have left her violence and abuse towards me, and this was her final act.
+It was only after about a year, and with the help of my new wife, friends and family that I lived to see the police investigation conclude, and be told that there was no case to answer.
 I’m still amazed by the ability of a malicious individual to walk into a police station and start making up stories about me with complete anonymity.
 Hers was the only crime.”

 Since the Jimmy Savile crimes came to public awareness, Police are increasingly alerted to allegations of a sexual nature.
 If you have recently been contacted by the police or social services, there are several things you should do now before you speak with them.
 If you have already spoken with them, there are things that you need to know that lie ahead of you.
 Click here to find our check-list.